Some hindus are upset over a supposedly inappropriate portrayal of the Hindu religious character Kali in a mural at Brooklyn Museum in New York.

 sponsorship practices.
 Our list also identifies those companies that have shown little or no regard for the explicit content that their media dollars helped to underwrite.

 What people see on TV is influential.
 TV advertisers certainly know it to be true, otherwise they would not have spent $86 billion last year just on U.S. television.
-The sole purchase of spending each dollar was to convince Americans to buy their goods
+The sole purchase of spending each dollar was to convince Americans to buy

-and services.
+their goods and services.
 The ability to influence children does not stop once the commercial break is over and the program begins.

-We applaud those companies that are on our 'best' list, as they have shown a willingness to evaluate and adjust their ad buys in order to take into consideration the concerns of parents about the quality and content of programming that's accessible to
+We applaud those companies that are on our 'best' list, as they have shown a willingness to evaluate and adjust their ad buys in order to take into consideration the concerns of parents about the quality and content of programming that's

-At the same time, we urge those companies on our 'worst' list to re-evaluate their ad buys on TV shows that routinely feature graphic sex, violence, and profanity, and that have the potential to permanently lower standards for TV content across the
+At the same time, we urge those companies on our 'worst' list to re-evaluate their ad buys on TV shows that routinely feature graphic sex, violence, and profanity, and that have the potential to permanently lower standards for TV content across

-board.
+the board.
 It's time for companies to consider the impact on children and families that comes from their day-to-day business decision-making.